keeley-owen/Hungry-Games/pre-project-discussion.md

 # Pre-project discussion
 Expectation setting and agreements (what do we each want out of this time, what hours will we keep, what do we do when conflict arises, how will we communicate, especially what hours work will happen over the weekend).
-- We will each work approximately one day over the weekend, to make sure we both have enough time for rest and can continue to work on the project.
+- We will each work approximately one day over the weekend, to make sure we have enough time for rest and can continue to work on the project.
 - When stressed or otherwise needed we each agreed we'd need time to go outside to take 5 and calm down for a couple of minutes.
 Timing for breaks will be up to the individual, we can all agree we won't waste too much time outside.

 ## How will you make decisions together?
 How will you handle conflict?